hasyee/astroffers/static/help.md

 ### Filtering types

-By pressing the `FILTER TYPES` button, you can select to which type of objects are you interested for.
+By pressing the `FILTER TYPES` button you can select that which type of objects are you interested for.

+### Filter constellations

+By pressing the `FILTER CONS` button you can filter objects by their containing constellation.

 ### Reseting